danielmccormick/danielmccormick.github.io/_posts/2019-07-04-learning-from-failure.md

 `3409 log.out 1293`

-Ok.
-So on any given server, one person used roughly a quarter of all possible shared memory.
+Any given server, the same one person used roughly a quarter of all possible shared memory.
 Everyone was guilty of leaking at a point, but some seem to have a bit more of an issue than others.
 It's also worth nothing that while shared memory unhooks from processes naturally, it doesn't deallocate naturally (or even with `shmdt`).
+This _was_ discussed in class, but it seems like many people forgot or their code prematurely terminated before the cleanup could occur.

 If anyone is dealing with shared memory for the first time, it's worth remembering to include `shmctl(shmid,IPC_RMID,NULL);` at the end of their program to avoid funny surprises like this.
 I guess this is why it's important to consider the impact your code has on others.